saharmor/whisper-playground/README.md

 </div>

-# Local development
+# Setup
-1. Clone or fork this repository
-2. Install the backend and frontend environmet `sh install_playground.sh`
-3. Run the backend `cd backend && source venv/bin/activate && flask run --port 8000`
-4. In a different terminal, run the React frontend `cd interface && yarn start`

-Whisper requires the command-line tool [`ffmpeg`](https://ffmpeg.org/) to be installed on your system, which is available from most package managers:
+1. Whisper requires the command-line tool [`ffmpeg`](https://ffmpeg.org/) to be installed on your system, which is available from most package managers:
 ```bash
 # on Ubuntu or Debian
 sudo apt update && sudo apt install ffmpeg